 New definition of Addiction-American Society of Addiction Medicine, 2011

 Opioids include heroin, opioid-based prescription painkillers and other unspecified opioids.
-Data for 2014-2016 are preliminary and subject to updates, as a large number of death certificates have yet to be assigned a final cause of death code.
+This data was taken from the Mass State Police, the Plymouth County Drug Abuse Task Force Database, PCO and the Department of Public Health (DPH).
+This data is preliminary and subject to change, as a large number of death certificates have yet to be assigned a final cause of death code.

 The Plymouth County Drug Abuse Task Force is comprised of leaders from law enforcement, public safety, legislative, medical, education and advocacy communities.
 These leaders meet regularly to share information and track the current trends of the opioid epidemic within Plymouth County.